 He was a self-employed interior decorator, hanging countless rolls of wallpaper and spreading hundreds of gallons of paint.
 Jim loved music and had a high tenor voice for most of his life, singing in choirs, quartets, and many solos.
 In the 1970's he sang several hymns which were recorded on cassette tape (which have since been preserved on 2 CD's), accompanied by the organist at the Battle Creek Tabernacle.
 After retiring from the Florida Strawberry Festival, where he was “the voice” on the loudspeaker and worked in the administrative office, he donated much of his time to church maintenance and the Community Services Center at Tampa First Seventh-day Adventist Church.
 He was a kind, gentle, loving man, his sense of humor was legendary, and he was genuinely liked by everyone who met him.
 He often said he never met a person he didn't like.

 There will always be something more we could have said, but we invite anyone who wishes to share a favorite memory of Jim in the “condolences” section.
 He will live on in our hearts and memories for the rest of our lives, with love.

 “There are three important things that will last forever: Faith, Hope, Love.
 But the greatest of these is Love.”
 I Corinthians 13:13 (The Clear Word)

 There will be a Memorial Service held on November 23, 2019 at 4:00 p.m. at Tampa First Seventh Day Adventist Church located at 822 W. Linebaugh Avenue in Tampa, Florida 33612.
 In leui of flowers, please consider making a dontaion to your favorite charity in Jim's memory.

-To send flowers to the family of James DeForest , please visit Tribute Store
+To send flowers to the family or plant a tree in memory of James DeForest , please visit Tribute Store